 Suppose you’re dealing with an expensive medical emergency or a death in the family.
 In moments of crisis, you may be entirely unable to pay your debt, even in smaller installment payments.
 So what should you do?

 Again, speak to your collections agency.
 Simply explaining your situation goes a long way.
-In many cases, collectors may be willing to put a hold on your interest for a period of time while you get your crisis under control.
+In a lot of cases, collectors may be willing to put a hold on your interest for a period of time while you get your crisis under control.

 Send a cease and desist letter

 If you’re receiving a barrage of calls from your debt collector, send them a cease and desist letter by certified mail or fax.
-Be sure to include your name, address, name of the creditor that you owe the debt to, and a very simple statement asking them to stop contacting you.
+Be sure to include your name, address, name of the creditor you owe the debt to, and a straightforward statement asking them to stop contacting you.
 Once your collector receives the letter, they cannot contact you again.

 But remember, unless your debt was in error, you still owe them.
 That means that if your debt is left unpaid, they can still sue you for it.